 Cheating on Nature in the Age of Manufactured Food

-A digital companion to the book, purefood.lafayette.edu, hosts maps that illustrate the changing circumstances of late-nineteenth century food systems.
+A digital companion to the book, purefood.lafayette.edu, hosts maps that illustrate the changing circumstances of late-nineteenth century food geographies.
 The maps begin with a tour of one of the century’s most notorious con man, the Chevalier Alfred Paraf.
 They then provide visual access to changes in legislation, commodity production for oleomargarine and cottonseed oil, and export patterns for three contentious adulterants of the era, oleomargarine (and oleo oil), cottonseed oil, and glucose (“grape-sugar”).

 Notes from the Ground